DayvidKnows/Monstercat-Dark/README.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/en/1.0.0/).

+## [1.2.1] - 2018-02-16

+- Adjusted search bar to use complete space between navigation and player controls.

 ## [1.2.0] - 2018-02-07

 - Added Feedback page.
 - Added more font and background customization.